-To access Farmers Bank Mobile Banking or our App, you must first be enrolled in NetTeller Online Banking.
+To access Farmers Bank Mobile Banking or our App, you must first be enrolled in Online Banking.
 You will use the same User ID and Password for mobile banking as you do for online banking.
 Don't have a User ID and Password?
 Click here to enroll now or download, print, and complete the application (PDF) and return or mail it to Farmers Bank.
-Once we process your application, we will provide a NetTeller ID and password to get started (then you can select and change your ID and password).
+Once we process your application, we will provide an ID and password to get started (then you can select and change your ID and password).

 Farmers Bank Mobile App